PPM Logo

 A2.
 General Provisions: The following are generally applicable to Allegations, Inquiries, and Investigations under these Procedures:

 A2.1 Confidentiality.
-Except as otherwise authorized by law or by this Policy or by other University policy, the Research Integrity Officer (RIO) and all committee members will limit disclosure of the identity of Respondents and Complainants and the disclosure of any records or evidence collected during the processes described in this Policy to those who need to know in order to carry out a thorough, competent, objective and fair Research Misconduct proceeding, make appropriate reports to Research sponsors and/or Research collaborators, pursue or impose discipline or protect the public or the Research community.
-The Complainant, the Respondent, and the witnesses, shall be encouraged to maintain the confidentiality of the proceedings to preserve the Integrity of the Research Misconduct proceedings.
+Except as otherwise authorized by law or by this Policy or by other University policy, the Research Integrity Officer (RIO), Deciding Official (DO), and all committee members will limit disclosure of the identity of Respondents and Complainants and the disclosure of any records or evidence collected during the processes described in this Policy to those who need to know in order to carry out a thorough, competent, objective and fair Research Misconduct proceeding, make appropriate reports to Research sponsors and/or Research collaborators, Department of Health & Human Services Office of Research Integrity or applicable funding agency to the extent required by law, regulation, or applicable funding agreement, ensure appropriate oversight of University activities including compliance with laws and University policies, pursue or impose discipline or corrective actions, and/or protect the public or the Research community.
+The Complainant, the Respondent, and the witnesses, shall be encouraged to maintain the confidentiality of the proceedings to preserve the integrity of the Research Misconduct proceedings.
 Only the chairs of the committees or the RIO or his/her designee should contact potential witnesses.
 Further, interviews of witnesses outside of the University should occur only after consultation with the RIO to assure the necessity of such interviews and the development of an appropriate approach to maximize the confidentiality of the Inquiry or Investigation.

 A2.2 Sequestration of Records.
-In a timely manner, the RIO shall take reasonable and practical steps to obtain custody of and secure all the Research Records and evidence needed to conduct the Research Misconduct proceeding.
-Research Records belong to the University and those involved in an Allegation must be surrendered to the RIO upon request.
+On or before the date on which the Respondent is notified and whenever additional items become known or relevant to the Inquiry or Investigation, the RIO shall take reasonable and practical steps to obtain all Research Records and other evidence needed to conduct the Research Misconduct proceeding.
+The RIO shall inventory the Research Records and other evidence and sequester them in a secure manner.
+Research Records belong to the University and those involved in an Allegation must be surrendered to the RIO or their designee upon request.
 The RIO may engage Audit & Management Advisory Services to take possession of potentially relevant evidence.
-Failure to surrender Research Records upon request may result in discipline.
+Failure to surrender Research Records upon request is a serious violation of this Policy and may result in discipline.

 A2.3 Risk of Loss or Abuse of Funds, Equipment, or Materials.
-If, in the judgment of the RIO, there appears to be a risk of loss or misuse of funds from circumstances relating to an Allegation, or a risk of destruction or abuse of University property, or equipment or materials purchased with those funds, the RIO will initiate administrative actions to protect those funds, equipment, or materials.
+If, in the judgment of the RIO, there appears to be a risk of loss or misuse of funds from circumstances relating to an Allegation, or a risk of destruction or abuse of University property, or equipment or materials purchased with University funds, the RIO will initiate administrative actions to protect those funds, equipment, or materials, and all Researchers shall have a duty to cooperate with such administrative actions.

 A2.4 Rights and Roles of Complainant.